Ceyron/ceyron.github.io/_pages/about.md

 ## About Me

-Besides research, I enjoy cycling 🚴‍♂️, traveling ✈️, reading 📚, and video games 🎮.
+Besides research & education, I enjoy cycling 🚴‍♂️, traveling ✈️, reading 📚, and video games 🎮.

-My two favorite quote is:
+My favorite quote is:

 > The best time to plant a tree was 20 years ago.
 The second best time is now.
 (Chinese Proverb)